 Teacher Licensure in Physical Education

-If you plan to obtain teaching licensure, you should be in contact with the Department of Education as well as the Department of Kinesiology.
+If you plan to obtain teaching licensure, you should be in contact with the School of Education.

 Licensure PK-12 Requirements

 To be admitted to the teacher education program, a student must establish and maintain a 2.75 cumulative grade-point average and a 3.0 grade-point average in the physical education major.
-The quality of all major and minor courses must be C or better.
-Please see the Department of Education for additional criteria.
+The quality of all major and minor courses must be C- or better.
+Please see the School of Education for additional criteria.

-Students are required to pass the Test of Academic Proficiency (TAP) to be admitted to the secondary licensure program, the physical education content area test prior to the student teaching semester, and the edTPA.
+Students are required to pass the physical education content area test prior to the student teaching semester, and the edTPA.